 #15 LEARN ABOUT TIME MANAGEMENT TO CREATE MORE TIME FOR WHAT YOU LOVE

 Managing your time is a skill that you need to try and master as earlier on in your career and if possible during your student life.
-This is such an important topic that I have a whole series of well researched blog posts as well as these resources.
-If you struggle with time, you know what to do.

 #16 PEOPLE ARE AS SCARED OF YOU AS YOU ARE OF THEM